danielmitterdorfer/es-membench/README.md

 ------------

 ```
-# Install Rally - do this in the directory *next* to your Elasticseach checkout.
+# Install Rally - do this in the directory *next* to your Elasticsearch checkout.
 This allows you
 # to make local changes to Elasticsearch and directly benchmark them.
 git clone https://github.com/elastic/rally.git
 # make the 'rally' alias callable system-wide